meshery/meshery/docs/pages/guides/meshery-metrics.md

 **4)Expose  istio sample app service productpage**

-a)By default  `productpage`  spec type is configured to `ClusterIP`  you can chage it to `NodePort` using below command.
+a)By default  `productpage`  spec type is configured to `ClusterIP`  you can change it to `NodePort` using below command.

 ```
 $kubectl patch svc grafana -p '{"spec": {"type": "NodePort"}}' -n book-info